lit-lang/lit/README.md

   - I'm not decided on how to handle null values.
 - **Be beautiful:**
   - I'm a Rubyist, afterall.
 So, beautiful code matters.
-  - I want to keep the language consistent, yet.
+  - I want to keep the language consistent, though.
 - **Don't take it too serious**:
   - This is my first language, so I want it to be fun (and learn from experience).
   - Speed is not a priority.